+- A. The school board, at a public meeting, shall adopt a comprehensive, long-term strategic plan to support and improve teaching and learning that is aligned with creating the world's best workforce and includes the following: - clearly defined school district and school site goals and benchmarks for instruction and student achievement for all student categories identified in state and federal law;

+[Note: MSBA/MASA Model Policy 601, Section IV.B. and MSBA/MASA Model Policy 616 address this requirement.]

-- A. The school board, at a public meeting, shall adopt a comprehensive, long-term strategic plan to support and improve teaching and learning that is aligned with creating the world's best workforce and includes the following: - 1. clearly defined school district and school site goals and benchmarks for instruction and student achievement for all student categories identified in state and federal law; - 2. a process to assess and evaluate each student's progress toward meeting state and local academic standards, assess and identify students for participation in gifted and talented programs and accelerate their instruction, adopt procedures for early admission to kindergarten or first grade of gifted and talented learners which are sensitive to underrepresented groups, and identify the strengths and weaknesses of instruction in pursuit of student and school success and curriculum affecting students' progress and growth toward career and college readiness and leading to the world's best workforce; - 3. a system to periodically review and evaluate the effectiveness of all instruction and curriculum, taking into account strategies and best practices, student outcomes, principal evaluations under Minn.
-Stat. § 123B.147, Subd.
-3, students' access to effective teachers who are members of populations under-represented among the licensed teachers in the district or school and who reflect the diversity of enrolled students under Minn.
-Stat. § 120B.35, Subd.
-3(b)(2), and teacher evaluations under Minn.
-Stat. § 122A.40, Subd.
-8, or 122A.41, Subd.
-5;
+a process to assess and evaluate each student's progress toward meeting state and local academic standards, assess and identify students for participation in gifted and talented programs and accelerate their instruction, adopt procedures for early admission to kindergarten or first grade of gifted and talented learners which are sensitive to under-represented groups, and identify the strengths and weaknesses of instruction in pursuit of student and school success and curriculum affecting students' progress and growth toward career and college readiness and leading to the world's best workforce;

-West Central Education District - EDP 601
+[Note: MSBA/MASA Model Policy 618 addresses this requirement.]

+a system to periodically review and evaluate the effectiveness of all instruction and curriculum, taking into account strategies and best practices, student outcomes, principal evaluations under Minnesota Statutes section 123B.147, subdivision 3, students' access to effective teachers who are members of populations under-represented among the licensed teachers in the district or school and who reflect the diversity of enrolled students under Minnesota Statutes section 120B.35, subdivision 3(b)(2), and teacher evaluations under Minnesota Statutes section 122A.40, Subd.
+8, or 122A.41, subdivision 5;

+[Note: MSBA/MASA Model Policy 616 addresses this requirement.]

+4. strategies for improving instruction, curriculum, and student achievement, including the English and, where practicable, the native language development and the academic achievement of English learners;

+[Note: MSBA/MASA Model Policy 616 addresses this requirement.]

+- 5. a process to examine the equitable distribution of teachers and strategies to ensure low-income and minority children are not taught at higher rates than other children by inexperienced, ineffective, or out-of-field teachers; - 6. education effectiveness practices that integrate high-quality instruction, rigorous curriculum, technology, and a collaborative professional culture that develops and supports teacher quality, performance, and effectiveness; and - 7. an annual budget for continuing to implement the school district plan.

+- B. School district site and school site goals shall include the following: - 1.
+All students will be required to demonstrate essential skills to effectively participate in lifelong learning.
+These skills include the following:

+[Note: The criteria for acceptable performance in basic skills areas may need to be modified for students with unique learning needs.
+These modifications will be reflected in the Individualized Education Program (IEP) or Rehabilitation Act Section 504 Accommodation plan.]